-There's an up-and-coming brand called nonsense. that creates original graphics, logos, and apparel with a ski motif.
+There's an up-and-coming brand that creates original graphics, logos, and apparel with a skiing theme.
+Its name is nonsense.

-The two members are Tokyo-based 25-year-old graphic designer Kojima Kanta and photographer Tanabe Koya.
+The members are 25-year-old graphic designer Kanta Kojima and photographer Koya Tanabe, both based in Tokyo.

-They digest the music and art they've been exposed to and combine it with skiing to elevate it into their own new creative endeavors.
-Their unique and innovative style has made them popular not only with skiers, but also with young people, especially in Tokyo.
+They digest the music and art they've been exposed to and combine them with skiing to create their own unique and innovative work.
+Their unconventional style is gaining popularity not only among skiers but also among young people, mainly in Tokyo.

 Who exactly are nonsense?
 We interviewed them